ndrean/caching_an_api/README.md

 iex> :mnesia.table_info(:mcache, :attributes)
 [:post_id, :data]
 ```

+You can run `:ets.tab2list(:mcache)` in a node and this displays the whole Mnesia table which is in RAM.

 To inspect a **GenServer** state, you can use Erlang's `:sys.get_state(genserver_pid)`.
 We can get the pid with `Process.whereis(Cache)` since we named it.